gruntwork-io/docs/docs/2.0/docs/overview/getting-started/index.md

 ### Step 6: Start Using DevOps Foundations

 Thats it!
-You're ready to [build with Gruntwork Library](/2.0/docs/library/tutorials/deploying-your-first-gruntwork-module) automatically [plan and apply IaC changes with Pipelines](/2.0/docs/pipelines/guides/running-plan-apply), [vend new AWS Accounts with Account Factory](/2.0/docs/accountfactory/guides/vend-aws-account), and [keep your infrastructure up to date with Patcher](/2.0/docs/patcher/concepts/).
+You're ready to [build with Gruntwork IaC Library](/2.0/docs/library/tutorials/deploying-your-first-gruntwork-module) automatically [plan and apply IaC changes with Pipelines](/2.0/docs/pipelines/guides/running-plan-apply), [vend new AWS Accounts with Account Factory](/2.0/docs/accountfactory/guides/vend-aws-account), and [keep your infrastructure up to date with Patcher](/2.0/docs/patcher/concepts/).